nathyecomp/OrientAgro-GlobalChallenge/README.md

 - [Watson Machine Learning](https://cloud.ibm.com/catalog/services/watson-machine-learning) - IBM Watson Machine Learning is integrated into our solution to enhance the accuracy and reliability of the data collected by our soil and gas sensors.
 Given the limitations of sensor availability and their varying degrees of precision, Watson's machine learning algorithms are crucial in bridging the gaps.
 Firstly, we use Watson Machine Learning to classify soil types based on the data collected from our sensors and validated against our growing soil bank, developed in partnership with entities in Brazil.
 This classification serves as a basis to adjust and correct sensor measurements, enhancing their reliability.
 It allows us to calibrate the data and estimate the values of soil variables that our sensors are not equipped to measure directly.
 Secondly, the AutoML feature within IBM Watson assists us in feature selection, helping to identify which sensors are most critical for accurate soil classification.
 This not only improves the performance of our monitoring system but also has the potential to reduce costs.
 By identifying less impactful sensors, we can streamline our hardware, making the solution more cost-effective without sacrificing quality.
 By employing IBM Watson Machine Learning, we can deliver a more accurate, efficient, and cost-effective solution for monitoring soil health and gas emissions, thereby contributing to sustainable agricultural practices.

+### Other IBM technology used

+In addition to leveraging IBM Watson Machine Learning for data analytics and decision-making, we are in the process of migrating our existing data storage solutions to IBM Cloud Object Storage.
+This transition aims to provide a more scalable, secure, and cost-effective storage solution, ensuring that our expanding datasets can be efficiently managed and accessed.

 ### Solution architecture